 This micro-segmentation is simpler to use, more accessible, and, more secure.
 It reduces the lateral-traversal, it empowers the users, it increases the audit capability.
 And, its more economical, more scalable.
 Everybody wins.

-The core of any Zero Trust Network Architecture is identity.
+The core of any Zero Trust Architecture is identity.
 Identity of a person, identity of a resource.
 Users are commonly identified via OpenID Connect and SAML.
 Resources are commonly identified by Client Certificates.

-Zero-Trust Network architecture has evolved over the years.
+Zero Trust Architecture has evolved over the years.
 The constant theme is changing from a perimeter-based (firewall+VPN) security stance to a user+resource stance.

 Zero Trust Security has a set of foundational standards that are shared with other technologies.
 These relate to cryptography, security, identity.